 Work with your garden coordinator to determine what sort of seeds need to be started indoors or planted directly in the garden.
-Have those supplies on hand (seeds, potting soil, starter pots, water, spades etc.) Once you are finished planting, close your time at the garden by praying the Prayer 29 For Agriculture on page 824 in The Book of Common Prayer.
+Have those supplies on hand (seeds, potting soil, starter pots, water, spades etc.) Once you are finished planting, close your time at the garden by praying the prayer 29 For Agriculture on page 824 in The Book of Common Prayer.
 Intergenerational connection: Invite your Daughters of the King, Brotherhood of St. Andrew's or other prayer-centric group to join you.
 Ask them to share how prayers are like seeds that we plant.

-If there is no planting to be done, show the kids sample seeds for each plant currently growing in your garden.
+2 If there is no planting to be done, show the kids sample seeds for each plant currently growing in your garden.
 Let them tape or glue one of each seed into their Garden Journal.
 Next, have them draw a replica of each seed underneath.
 Finally ask them to make a notation under the drawing of the seeds name and location in the garden.
 Example: Arkansas Traveler Tomato, northwest corner of far-right garden bed.
 Close your time together by discussing what area or skill in their life they would like to see grow (a talent, an attitude, their faith.)
 Ask them to make a note about this "seed" desire of theirs in their journals, and to write one thing they would like help with as they grow.
 If they feel comfortable ask them to share with the group.

-Intergenerational connection: Do you have local artist, biologist, or natural scientist in your parish?
-Consider inviting them to help with this project.

-If the garden bed has been freshly planted, have kids create Garden Markers for each bed and plant.
+3 If the garden bed has been freshly planted, have kids create Garden Markers for each bed and plant.
 Use inexpensive wooden spoons, craft paint and permanent markers to create your signs.
 Coat the top half of the spoons with the paint, allow to dry.
 Once the paint has dried, you can use the permanent markers to write and draw the names and shapes of the plant they will be marking.
 While you are working engage the children in a discussion about that the ways we mark our growth (birthdays, graduations, new belts in martial arts, advancement on teams etc.) Talk about how we mark our growth at church as well through the act of Confirmation.
 Discuss the importance of Confirmation and build excitement for the process among the kids.
 Intergenerational connection: Ask your Altar and/or Flower Guild to join in this project.
 Have them talk about what they do to prepare the altar for Eucharist, just as you are preparing the garden for growth.

-Nutrients - Snack Activity:

-Nuts and Seeds Pippers

-Apples Slices

-Dips such as chocolate, hazelnut spread, cream cheese spread Seeds such as sunflower seeds, pumpkin seeds, poppy seeds.

-Allow kids to dip apple slices into the dips, then top with a sprinkle of the seeds.

-Closing Zone Gathering

-All pods should re-assemble at this time in the large space.
-Open this time with a song.
-Suggestions include:

-For the Fruit of All Creation

-God's Got the Whole World in God's Hands

-(insert different types of seeds at each verse)

-This Pretty Planet

-All things Bright and Beautiful

-For the Beauty of the Earth